NathanDonagi/Itsy-Bitsy-Robot/README.md

-Simple Arduino path following for a robot I made.
-Specifiy paths in the path.cpp file.
+Simple Arduino path following code for a robot I made.
+You can Specifiy paths in the path.cpp file.
+I was working with a 20-dollar kit with encoders so terrible that any odometry relying on them would be doomed to inaccuracy.
+It took weeks of work, combining data from accelerometers, ultrasonic distance sensors, and a Kalman filter (running on the built mpu6050s built in dmp) to yield anything resembling accurate tracking.